VFPX/fxReports/Features/README.md

 Project Manager: [Cathy Pountney](https://github.com/frontier2000)<br>

 <b>NOTE TO CONSUMERS</b><br>
 Some contributors provide individual files as well as a .ZIP file.
 If a .ZIP file exists, you do not need to download all the other individual files.
+The .ZIP file should include all the other files.
+Use the Unwrap & Share utility (located in the CoreFramework folder) to process files you download.

 <b>NOTE TO CONTRIBUTORS</b><br>
-Each developer who contributes reporting features should create a folder here.
-Please use your name as the folder name.
-Within your folder, create the following subfolders:
+Each developer who contributes reporting features has a uniquely named folder (probably their name).
+Use the Wrap & Share Utility (located in the CoreFramework folder) to prepare your files and then upload them here.
+Note that within your folder, the following subfolders may exist:
 <ul>
 <li>code</li>
 <li>samples</li>